-Charleston native and CTM Alumni parent, Mr. Futch has been a member of the transportation industry for over 35 years.
+Charleston native, CTM Alumni parent and current chairperson, Mr. Futch has been a member of the transportation industry for over 35 years.
 His experience includes operations in the Southeast and Eastern seaboard.
 He has successfully managed transportation and intermodal companies and operated his own agency.
 Mr. Futch has an extensive background in operations, safety, personnel management, and finance.
 A veteran of the United States Air Force, he attended the Citadel and the University of Maryland.
 Mr. Futch has served on the Board of Directors of the Charleston Motor Carriers Association which donates thousands of dollars annually to students interested in pursuing careers in transportation.

 Morgan and wife Cindi live in Hanahan, SC with daughter Mary-Margaret ( a CTM alumnus) and foreign exchange student, Maria, from Spain.
 Both girls currently attend Palmetto Scholars Academy.
 His desire to serve on the board of CTM is founded in his commitment to Montessori education as an investment in our children and in continuing to build the excellent reputation enjoyed by CTM.

 Mr. Ward is a product developer that designs innovative products in a variety of industries.
 He has licensed his products to companies all over the world.
 After opening several restaurants in Quito, Ecuador in the early 90’s, and setting up solid management, he was able to pursue the career of his dreams—invention and product development.
 He loves outdoor activities, particularly with his wife and children.

 Mr. Ward has two children that are currently in the elementary program.
 Both have been enrolled at Charles Towne Montessori since a young age.